How fast of a Chromebook do I need to buy?

 Is a Chromebook or laptop better for office work?

 Productivity apps—word processing, spreadsheets, and the like—represent the majority of the working day.
-Here, both Windows and Chromebook users alike have several choices, the most popular being the Google Workspace suite of office apps and Microsoft’s own Office.
+Here, both Windows and Chromebook users alike have several choices, and both are honestly about equal in this regard.
+Chromebooks can run Microsoft’s Office apps as Android applications, while Windows PCs can run Google Workspace apps on the web.
 (Google Workspace was formerly named G Suite, and before that Google Apps.)

-The Google Workspace suite also runs online, though it’s focused on the essentials, with fewer features than Office.
+The Google Workspace suite also runs online, though it’s focused on the essentials, with fewer features than Office but a renewed focus on collaboration.
 I spent over a year exclusively working on a Chromebox (the nearly defunct desktop version of a Chromebook) and found Google’s simple interface and instantaneous autosaves superior to the Windows version of Office at the time.
 (Office apps like Word now autosave, too.)
-For our purposes, both Google Docs and Office Online will run on either a plain Chromebook or Windows PC; however, if you need access to a local copy of Office, only a PC will suffice.
+For our purposes, both Google Workspace and Office Online will run on either a plain Chromebook or Windows PC; however, if you need access to a local copy of Office, only a PC will suffice.

 The gist is that productivity is possible on either a Chromebook or Windows PC with a minimal amount of effort, though you’ll may want to pay for a subscription for either Office or Google’s suite of apps to get maximum benefit and storage space.
 You may also find Windows PCs a bit more easy to configure for printing.